Hello There ~

 Shalem Institute (completed their Program in Spiritual Guidance/Direction)

-Fuller Theological Seminary (Doctor of Ministry)
+Fuller Theological Seminary (Doctor of Ministry, with a focus on contemplative-missional leadership)